mmansion/UT_FMX_213/SYLLABUS.md

 In this studio production class, we will focus on designing and modeling 3D objects for fabrication.
 We will explore workflows that allow you to take sketches, photographs and scans into a 3D environment, and then edit those designs order to manufacture them using 3D printers, and related fabrication hardware.
 We will also explore methods of texturing, lighting and rendering design concepts in order to create photo-realistic (or even abstract/artistic) representations of designs for purposes of documentation, visual communication, or even as part of other creative workflows.

 ## Aims & Objectives

+Aims
+* Explore how artists, designers and engineers are leveraging modern fabrication tools in their practice
+*

+* Explore various applications for 3D printing
+& 3D Modeling and Design

 ## Projects & Activities
 ## Grading Policy
 ## Materials & Tools